 - Visibility Only: After refining your initial policy, most of the traffic lines in Illumination should be green.
 No traffic will be blocked and you can check your policy's accuracy.
-Any new traffic will be displayed as a red line, which can be addressed using the strategies discussed in Rule Creation Approach [5] and Policy Refinement [6]. - Selective Enforcement: Enables you to protect applications or processes on workloads while other services and ports function as if the workloads are in the Visibility Only enforcement state.
+Any new traffic will be displayed as a red line. - Selective Enforcement: Enables you to protect applications or processes on workloads while other services and ports function as if the workloads are in the Visibility Only enforcement state.
 By using selective enforcement, you can gradually expand the enforcement of policy on your workloads.
 Using the selective enforcement state is useful for temporarily enforcing security for specific ports in case a vulnerability is detected and action must be taken quickly.
-Using the selective enforcement state enables security enforcement before you are able to create complete allowlists of what traffic is allowed to reach your workloads.

-• Full Enforcement: It is useful to move workloads to the Full Enforcement state in stages.
+Using the selective enforcement state enables security enforcement before you are able to create complete allowlists of what traffic is allowed to reach your workloads. - Full Enforcement: It is useful to move workloads to the Full Enforcement state in stages.
 This action can be done by workload, by application, by environment, or by datacenter.
 Start with less critical applications or workloads, stabilize them, then move on to more sensitive systems.
 This approach minimizes issues to a smaller number of affected workloads.